kenichiro-kimura/soracom-button/README.md

 - [SORACOM Arc](https://developers.soracom.io/en/docs/arc/)
 - [SORACOM Harvest](https://developers.soracom.io/en/docs/harvest/)

+If you want to use SORACOM Arc Integration, open the settings screen from the menu [File] > [WireGuard config], paste the WireGuard configuration as is, and press [OK].
-If you want to use SORACOM Arc Integration, after launching the application once, open the generated `config.json` file and add the following settings:
+Alternatively, after launching the application once, open the generated `config.json` file and add the following settings:

 ```json
 {